RobertoFalconi/MinimalAPIsTemplate/README.md

 - JOSE ("enc": "A256CBC-HS512", "alg": "RSA-OAEP") encrypted with RSA-OAEP using a X509 Certificate asymmetric key and signed with RSA-SSA-PSS-SHA512 using another X509 Certificate asymmetric key
 - Test API for Login, Authentication and Authorization with one of the generated Bearer token

-# How to use token samples
+# How to use token examples
 1. Call a generate token method and copy the returned Bearer token *token*
 2. Log in clicking the Authorize green button in the Swagger UI and enter the value: "Bearer *token*" (without double quotes, replace *token* with its value)
 3. Call tryToken method.
 You will get 200 if authenticated, 401 otherwise